nasa-gibs/gibs-api-docs/docs/gis-usage.md

 ![ArcGIS Online, View Layer](img/AGOL-LayerAdded.png)

 * To change the date, click on the three dots then click on "Show properties".
 The Properties window will open on the right side of the map.
-Scroll to the bottom of the window go to the "Custom Parameters" section.
+Scroll to the bottom of the window and go to the "Custom Parameters" section.

 ![ArcGIS Online, Change Time](img/AGOL-ChangeTime.png)